 Hiring a certified home inspector is critical before any home purchase, but for two reasons, it is especially critical in the context of an abandoned home.

 First, in normal real estate transactions, most states require home sellers to provide written disclosures about various known defects on their property.
-While these disclosures rarely reveal all of the issues with a property, they give buyers important data and a road map to finding potential problems.
+While these disclosures rarely reveal all of the issues with a property, they give buyers important data about and a road map to finding potential problems.

 Needless to say, if a home is abandoned, there is no one to provide you with disclosure forms.
 (And of course, you will not be able to sue the seller for undisclosed defects, as you would in a standard purchase).